m-sh-shokouhi/bahmane-sabz-exercise/README.md

-# Bahmane Sabz job appliance exercise
+# Bahmane Sabz job application exercise

 This repo is created in the request of Bahmane-Sabz Company for devops position.
 Five Challenges are requested to be solved in this exercise.